audioxide/data/data/posts/20190314-reviews-foals-everything-not-saved-will-be-lost-part-1.md

   (part one of) an ambitious project that gets away from itself.
 Disparate elements are pulled together lovingly, but certainly not seamlessly.
 week: 183
+blurb: Foals’ experimentation with synths and funky instrumentals is bold, often promising, but the pieces never quite fall together.
 ---
 author: Gabriel
 review: >-